nilswloka/mockster/README.md

 ## Download

-If you prefer to deploy mockster as a WAR archive, you can grab a pre-build standalone WAR from the [the download section](https://github.com/nilswloka/mockster/downloads).
+If you prefer to deploy mockster as a WAR archive, you can grab a pre-build standalone WAR from the [download section](https://github.com/nilswloka/mockster/downloads).

 ## Note